Lakemonsters2635/MonsterVision5/README.md

 ## How to do remote development on Pi
-Create a git repo and have it synced with GitHub
+Create a git repo and have it synced with GitHub.

-IF COMMANDS SEEM TO BE NOT WORKING, TRY SUDO OR RUN AS ADMIN
+Commands may need to be ran through `sudo`

 ### Edit code through Pi:
 1. Go to [wpilibpi.local webserver](http://wpilibpi.local/) and change it to writable